polyphony-chat/docs/docs/Protocol Specifications/core.md

     - **Key trial information request:** When an actor requests information about completed key trials from the foreign actor.

+polyproto implementation must not require cache and validity verification on any route not specified in the above information block, except if a [p2-extension](#8-protocol-extensions-p2-extensions) states otherwise.

 ### 6.5 Cryptographic specifications

 All implementations of polyproto **must** use the Ed25519 digital signature algorithm for signing